 So love mercy, do justice, be in love with God.
 Be an influence for good and not for what is harmful and destructive in the world.
 Above all, love the “little ones”, the neglected, the forgotten, the most vulnerable, those whom Jesus loved best.

 Jesus was pretty vivid in this lesson he tried to give his followers.
-In a real way, it’s graphic and has immediate, future, and eternal consequences.
+It’s graphic and has immediate, future, and eternal consequences.
 He meant it though, for the world has its stake in this kind of living he taught.

 “You must have the qualities of salt among yourselves and live in peace with each other.”